 Two years ago, I was an agoraphobic who would rather stay at home than to deal with the anxiety that came with being away from it.
-How ironic then, that a year later, I would be forced to spend most of my days home due to illness.
+How ironic, then, that a year later, I would be forced to spend most of my days home due to illness.

 After graduating from high school, my past friendships began to fade.
-With little to no opportunity to meet new people, my social circle has incredibly small.
+With little to no opportunity to meet new people, my social circle has grown incredibly small.
 It was never that big to begin with, but now I can comfortably admit it without shame.

 Writing has proven to be a nice filler.
 It is something I enjoy, but I confess that it will never be able to fill the hole.
 While my illness makes it rather difficult to develop new relationships or even maintain my current ones, I feel I’ve begun to hide behind it.
-I feel I have been deliberately keeping my distance from others for a while now, and my illness only permits it.
+I feel that I have been deliberately keeping my distance from others for a while now, and that my illness only permits it.

 Still, this year, I have been completely honest with myself, and I believe that is the first step to overcoming this.
 Though I may be ill, I still hope to find a friend who cares for me, and that when the time comes, I will be able to show them the kindness I couldn’t show others in the past.

 Truly, I have grown tired of living in my own little world, and wish for change.
 The most painful part of my illness is watching everyone else carry on while I simply wait for better to come.
 But as they say, good things come to those who wait.
 Though I have yet to find a true friend, I’ve already found the greatest friendship: one in God.